dask/dask-gateway/docs/source/install-hadoop.rst

 A ``dask-gateway-server`` installation has three types of files which will need their own directories created before installation:

-- Software files.
-This includes a Python environment and all required libraries.
+- Software files: This includes a Python environment and all required libraries.
 Here we use ``/opt/dask-gateway``.
-- Configuration files.
-Here we use ``/etc/dask-gateway``.
+- Configuration files: Here we use ``/etc/dask-gateway``.
-- Runtime files.
-Here we use ``/var/dask-gateway``.
+- Runtime files: Here we use ``/var/dask-gateway``.

 .. code-block:: bash